thiagofernandes101/IBM-Devops-and-Software-Engineering/IntroductionToAgileDevelopmentAndScrum.md

 - Instead, story points use relative T-Shirt sizes (S, M, L, XL).
 The goal is to give a relative value of how big this thing is, so that we can just compare it with other things that ae in the current sprint.

 - Since there is no easy way to relate those sizes to measure velocity, most tools use Fibonacci numbers (1, 2, 3, 5, 8, 13, 21).
 A good example to use this sequence is to attribute the number 3 to a small story, 5 to a medium, 8 to a large story and, maybe, 13 to an extra large story.
-One important thing to remeber is to not get too granular, since humans are not really good at doing this kind of estimation.
+One important thing to remember is to not get too granular, since humans are not really good at doing this kind of estimation.
 So how to keep abstract?

 ### <ins>Agree on what "medium" means</ins>
 - Since story points are relative, it's important to agree on what "medium" is.
-In other words, say we define a spefic story as a medium story and give it the number five, then we could take other stories and evaluate from there.
+In other words, say we define a specific story as a medium story and give it the number five, then we could take other stories and evaluate from there.
 "Is this one smaller than that story?", or "Is it larger than that story?", or "Is it the same size than that story?"

-- Example to ratinalize on how to attribute story points:
+- Example to rationalize on how to attribute story points:
   - Define a medium size building:

   ![Medium size building](Assets/Define%20a%20medium%20size%20building.png)

   - From there, define the relative size of the other buildings

   ![Other buildings relative sizes](Assets/Other%20build%20relative%20sizes.png)

 ### <ins>Story size</ins>